Who is this for?

 Yes.
 Harpists are required to bring their harp and bench to all rehearsals and concerts.

 Is there parking near rehearsals and concerts?

-Yes, there is a small parking lot at our rehearsal venue, and our concert space has tons of street parking.
-Both have a ramp and easy access for harp moving!
+Yes, there is a small parking lot at our rehearsal venue (5771 Enid St, Houston, TX 77009), with a ramp and easy access for harp moving!

 What about tuning?

 All harpists are required to tune their own instrument and are expected to arrive no less than 15 minutes prior to the start of ensemble rehearsal to tune.
 Harp students should have a pick–up that attaches to their tuner to allow for them to tune in noisier spaces.

 If for any reason a harpist arrives after the start of a rehearsal, they can tune quietly in the hallway and join the ensemble at an appropriate moment.